Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves: Results

-The dependence of the GW spectrum on the number of dark colours is shown in \autoref{fig:GW3} for the values of $N=3,4,5,6,8$.
+The dependence of the GW spectrum on the number of dark colours is shown in \cref{fig:GW3} for the values of $N=3,4,5,6,8$.
 All spectra are plotted with the bubble-wall velocity set to the Chapman-Jouguet detonation velocity and with $T_c=1$\,GeV.
 To make the figure concise, we do not show the error bands of the GW spectrum but only display the GW spectrum using the central values instead.
-From the plot, we learn that the peak amplitude of the induced GW signal is nearly independent of the number of colours.
+From the plot, we learn that the peak amplitude of the induced GW signal is nearly independent of the number of colours for $N\ge 6$.
 That is due to the fact the strength depends on the jump in the entropy across the deconfinement phase transition per d.o.f.\ rather than the overall jump in entropy, which is inevitably proportional to $N^2$.
-Within the minor dependence on $N$, the strength of the GW signal first increases (corresponding to decreasing peak frequency) starting from $N=4$ until reaching its maximal amplitude for $N=6$ (lowest frequency) and then the GW amplitude slowly decreases (with increasing frequency) when increasing $N$.
-This is in agreement with our expectations presented in \autoref{sec:thin_vs_PLM} stemming from the dependence of the inverse duration time $\tilde \beta$ with respect to the dark colours $N$ shown in \autoref{fig:beta-PLM-vs-TW}.
+This argument in principle also applies to small numbers of colors $N=3,4,5$, which is reflected in the overall mild dependence of $\tilde \beta$ on $N$ seen in \cref{fig:beta-PLM-vs-TW}.
+However, for small $N$, the GW signal is more strongly diluted by the d.o.f.~of the SM, see \eqref{eq:dilution}.
+The strength of the GW signal first increases (corresponding to decreasing peak frequency) starting from $N=4$ until reaching its maximal amplitude for $N=6$ (lowest frequency) and then the GW amplitude slowly decreases (with increasing frequency) when increasing $N$.
+This is in agreement with our expectations presented in \cref{sec:thin_vs_PLM} stemming from the dependence of the inverse duration time $\tilde \beta$ with respect to the dark colours $N$ shown in \cref{fig:beta-PLM-vs-TW}.

-In \autoref{fig:GW4}, we present how different confinement scales (including $T_c = 1$\,GeV, 1\,TeV, and 1\,PeV) affect the GW spectrum.
-As to be expected the higher the confinement scale the higher the GW peak frequency is achieved.
-On the other hand, the shape of the GW spectrum is independent of the confinement energy scale and also the peak amplitude depends only mildly on the confinement scale.
-Interestingly, BBO and DECIGO will test confinement phase transitions of the GeV range.
+In \cref{fig:GW4}, we present how different confinement scales (including $T_c = 1$\,GeV, 1\,TeV, and 1\,PeV) affect the GW spectrum.
+As expected, a higher confinement scale leads to a higher GW peak frequency.
+On the other hand, the shape of the GW spectrum is independent of the confinement scale and also the peak amplitude depends only mildly on the confinement scale.
+Interestingly, BBO and DECIGO will test confinement phase transitions in the GeV range.

+In \cref{fig:SNR}, we show the SNR of the phase transition of one dark $SU(6)$ sector for different GW detectors as a function of the confinement temperature $T_c$.
+Due to the minor dependence for $N\ge6$, as displayed in \cref{fig:GW3}, it is expected that cases of larger $N$ will feature similar SNRs shown here.
+Assuming that the signal is detectable for $\text{SNR}>1$, we find that BBO and DECIGO will test theories with a confinement scale within $1\,\text{GeV}\lesssim T_c \lesssim 100$\,GeV.
+Other GW detectors such as LISA, CE, and ET manage to achieve an SNR of $\mathcal{O}(10^{-3})$ in the GeV/TeV range.
+This analysis includes the suppression factor due to the short sound-wave period \eqref{eq:suppression_1}.
+The GW experiments will test a lager part of the landscape if the suppression factor is smaller than expected.